Troop Beverly Hills: Plot

 Phyllis Nefler is a socialite recently separated from her husband Freddy, whom she supported through law school but who never actually became a lawyer, instead becoming the wealthy owner of a chain of auto shops.
-In an attempt to maintain the relationship with her daughter Hannah during the contentious divorce, Phyllis becomes the den mother of Hannah's unruly, leaderless local girl scout troop of Wilderness Girls.
+In an attempt to maintain the relationship with her daughter Hannah during the contentious divorce, Phyllis becomes the den mother of Hannah's unruly, leaderless local Girl Scout troop of Wilderness Girls.

 Their first campout results in the troop getting caught in a rainstorm, prompting Phyllis to take the girls to "camp out" at the Beverly Hills Hotel.
 Despite her lack of wilderness skills, Phyllis demonstrates an unwavering commitment to the girls' well-being and becomes a surrogate mother to the troop.
 She resolves to teach the girls how to survive in "the wilds of Beverly Hills", even customizing new merit badges for her troop.

-Phyllis' unorthodox methods run afoul of another scout leader, Velda Plendor, a strict, mean-spirited, retired army nurse who runs the militant Culver City "Red Feathers", of which her own daughter Cleo is a member.
+Phyllis' unorthodox methods run afoul of another scout leader, Velda Plendor, a strict, mean-spirited, retired army nurse who runs the militant Culver City "Red Feathers", which includes her own daughter Cleo.
 As commander-in-chief of the district, Velda has considerable influence at the regional council level, and declares Phyllis' customized merit badges ineligible.
 Velda sends her assistant troop leader Annie Herman to infiltrate Troop Beverly Hills and sabotage them.
 Velda and Annie's attempts at sabotage prove unsuccessful, as Velda's superior and regional council leader Frances Temple states that while Phyllis may have unusual methods, she has taken an active interest in these girls and is trying to help them learn to survive their personal environment.

 Troop Beverly Hills can gain recognition from the regional council by passing a series of tests at the upcoming annual Jamboree.
 In order to qualify, the troop needs to sell 1,000 boxes of cookies.
 To prevent this, Velda one-ups Troop Beverly Hills by selling cookies in their own neighborhood.
 Annie severs ties with Velda and sides with Phyllis.
 The Troop ends up selling over 4,000 boxes of cookies, more than enough to qualify for the Jamboree.
 At a party for the Troop, Velda takes her anger out on Annie by threatening her with a job at Kmart; Annie snaps back, standing up to her superior for the first time.